ChromiaProject/postchain-chromia/doc/provider/start-a-node.md

 container.subnode-host=host.docker.internal
 # Subnodes will spawn and host its own database, use this if you want all subnodes to use another external database
 container.subnode-database-url=jdbc:postgresql://localhost:5432/postchain
+# You can set custom Docker labels on the subnode containers
+container.label.XXX1=YYY1
+container.label.XXX2=YYY2
 ```

 ## Docker

 When starting a node using docker you must expose a few ports and add some mount points.
 Folders containing
 node-configuration, blockchain configuration and the subnode mount path must be mounted and the docker socket must be a
 volume.
 The subnode mount path must have write access and the others can be readonly.
-Furthermore the messaging port,
+Furthermore, the messaging port,
 the api port and the subnode port must be exposed.
 The container will run as the current user/group, and subnode containers
 will be run as the same user/group.
 It needs the `docker` group to be able to talk to the docker daemon.